esl/MongooseIM/doc/modules/mod_jingle_sip.md

 ##### 1.3 Terminating a call

-Any Jingle session (accepted or not) can be terminated by sending Jingle stanza with action `session-terminate` and a reason.
+Any Jingle session (accepted or not) can be terminated by sending a Jingle stanza with action `session-terminate` and a reason.
-In SIP world it's more complex, see the following examples for more information
+In the SIP world it's more complex.
+See the following examples for more information.

 ###### 1.3.1 Terminating an accepted call

-The easiest situation is when the call was accepted as in [1.2](#12-signaling-session-accept-to-other-xmpp-user-via-sip-proxy).
+The easiest scenario is when the call was accepted as in [1.2](#12-signaling-session-accept-to-other-xmpp-user-via-sip-proxy).
-In this case one of the users sends `session-terminate` Jingle action with reason `success`.
+In this case one of the users sends a `session-terminate` Jingle action with reason `success`.
-This is translated to SIP's `BYE` request with `to` and `from` headers set appropriately - `from` is the user who wants to terminate the call and `to` is the user on the other end of the session.
+This is translated to a SIP `BYE` request with `to` and `from` headers set appropriately - `from` is the user who wants to terminate the call and `to` is the user on the other end of the session.
-The `BYE` request is sent to SIP Proxy and then to the other user in a similar way to session acceptance.
+The `BYE` request is sent to the SIP Proxy and then to the other user in a similar way to session acceptance.

-###### 1.3.2 Terminating not answered call by initiator
+###### 1.3.2 Terminating an unanswered call by initiator

 To terminate the call before it's accepted, the initiator sends a Jingle `session-terminate` stanza with a reason `decline`.
 Then MongooseIM translates this to a SIP `CANCEL` request which is sent to the SIP Proxy.